 No bike is immune from punctures so at the very least, it’s a good idea to bring along a puncture repair kit.
 This could just be a spare inner tube, tyre levers (to prise the tyre off the rim), a pump and any tools needed to remove the wheel from the frame.
 All of this will easily fit into a small bag.
 A small bag is also handy for carrying your wallet, phone, keys and any other valuables you may decide to bring along, as it’s all too easy for things to fall out of pockets while you’re pedalling.

 A ‘proper’ puncture repair kit, with glue and patches, is useful but makes for a more time-consuming repair, as you have to wait for the glue to dry and the patch to bond to the tube.
 If you’ve only got limited time for your ride, you’re better off swapping the punctured inner tube for a new one and bringing the damaged one home to fix later.

 Either way, there’s no point bringing any spares and tools with you if you don’t know how to use fix a puncture.
-If you’ve never had to do it before (lucky you), you can follow BikeRadar’s step-by-step guide to fixing a puncture.
+If you’ve never had to do it before (lucky you), you can follow BikeRadar’s handy guide.